-1. There were 105 States that submitted notes, comments and recommendations related to the implementation of human rights in Indonesia.
+1. There were 105 States that submitted notes, comments, and recommendations related to the implementation of human rights in Indonesia.
 This number is more than many other countries, which signifies that Indonesia is considered to be attention-worthy by the international world.

-2. Almost all human rights issues in Indonesia are addressed by these States, with varying attitudes and tones, ranging from appreciation of the progressiveness of what Indonesia has done and its achievements and progress to expression of concerns related to crucial issues, such as the death penalty, Papua, human rights defenders and journalist protection, violence against women and children, freedom of religion and belief, freedom of expression, LGBT rights, migrant workers And past human rights abuses.
+2. Almost all human rights issues in Indonesia are addressed by these States, with varying attitudes and tones, ranging from the appreciation of the progressiveness of what Indonesia has done and its achievements and progress to the expression of concerns related to crucial issues, such as the death penalty, Papua, human rights defenders, and journalist protection, violence against women and children, freedom of religion and belief, freedom of expression, LGBT rights, migrant workers And past human rights abuses.

-3. The Government of Indonesia was able to provide a comprehensive explanation for a number of issues of concern to the States present in the session.
+3. The Government of Indonesia was able to provide a comprehensive explanation for several issues of concern to the States present in the session.
 The responses were presented not only by the two attending Ministers, but also by other members of the Government of Indonesia delegation, such as representatives from the Ministry of Religious Affairs, Ministry of Home Affairs, Ministry of Social Affairs, and so forth.

 Some Crucial Issues: